uniVocity/univocity-api/README.md

 First we enabled updates using `persistence().usingMetadata().deleteDisabled().updateModified().insertNewRows()`.
 Then, a dataset with the identifiers of food group "Milk, eggs and stuff" is built.
-Finally, `engine.disableUpdateOnRecords("food_group_details", dataset)` is called to prevent this food group to be updated, and a mapping cycle is executed.
+Finally, `engine.disableUpdateOnRecords("food_group_details", dataset)` is called to prevent this food group being updated, and a mapping cycle is executed.

 The original data of [FD_GROUP.csv](http://github.com/uniVocity/univocity-examples/tree/master/src/test/resources/examples/source_data/csv/FD_GROUP.csv) will be read, and the food group "Bird meat" will be updated to "Poultry Products", but "Milk, eggs and stuff" won't be changed.